Medically reviewed by Kristin Hall, FNP

 Doxycycline is prescribed to treat a large variety of conditions at a range of different dosages.

 For other conditions, doxycycline may be prescribed at a different dosage.
-Carefully follow the instructions provided by your doctor or pharmacist and use this medication only as prescribed.
+Carefully follow the instructions provided by your healthcare provider or pharmacist and use this medication only as prescribed.

 Doxycycline can cause side effects.
 The most common side effects of doxycycline are nausea, headaches, which affect between 10 and 25 percent of people who use doxycycline.
 Other common side effects include:

 Not everyone who uses doxycycline will experience side effects.
 Side effects from doxycycline may be mild and temporary.
-If you experience side effects that don’t go away over time, talk to your doctor or healthcare professional.
+If you experience side effects that don’t go away over time, talk to your healthcare provider.